LuminaryAlexander/LuminaryAlexander.github.io/index.md

 **<font color='red'>[Highlight]</font> I am actively looking for PhD position to start in 2026 Fall.
 Contact me if you have any leads!**

 ---

-## Research Interests
-- Optimization, Statistics
-- Signal Processing, Machine Learning
-- Artificial Intelligence, Reinforcement Learning
-- Computer Vision, Robotics
-- Compressive Sensing

-My current research focuses on the mathematical (especially, computational and statistical) foundations of data science, signal processing, and machine learning.
-My interests are on the **Machine Learning** and its applications in **Industry**.
-In a word, advanced technologies like ML and CV positively influence the life of everybody.
-I wish to devote my talent to this meaningful cause and bring well-being to society.

----